-- If you’ve saved your pennies, go heli-skiing with Wasatch Powderbird Guides, which leave from the resort.
+- If you’ve saved your pennies, go heli-skiing with Wasatch Powderbird Guides, which leaves from the resort.
 A full day will set you back about $1200+ but leave you with a lifetime of memories, and bragging rights.

 - If you have bought an IKON pass, it is good for seven days at Alta/Snowbird.

 All serious skiers should visit Little Cottonwood Canyon at least once in their lives, though once a year would be preferable.
 The combination of two incredible resorts - Alta and Snowbird - provides enough terrain to keep experts satisfied for days.
 But if there’s one thing that eclipses its reputation for gnarly terrain, it would be the powder snow.
 Lots, and lots, and lots of it.
 To be exact, 500 inches on average per year.
 And it’s that wonderful, fluffy powder that’s so dry it’s almost impossible to make into snowballs.
 Falling over here doesn’t (usually) hurt.
 But if you release out of your ski you could be searching in all the powder for hours – they just disappear under all the white stuff, sometimes never to be found again (until spring at least).

 But if you can keep your skis on, one of the great parts about Snowbird is that it doesn’t just cater to the advanced skier.
 It has some fantastic terrain for beginners, and intermediates will have a blast on the cruisers – especially in Gad Valley.
 This area is even better thanks to the old Gad 2 lift being recently replaced by a high-speed quad.
 Make sure you take a ride through the mountain (literally – there’s a tunnel with a magic carpet) and head out to the Mineral Basin where intermediates and advanced skiers can have some fun in the sun.